Proactively Request TronLink Plugin Features

 Overview

+A DApp may require users to sign a hex message.
 The signed message is then sent to the backend for verification to authenticate user login.

 Technical Specification